Łódź Voivodeship

 Łódź Voivodeship is bordered by six other voivodeships: Masovian to the north and east, Świętokrzyskie to the south-east, Silesian to the south, Opole to the south-west, Greater Poland to the west, and Kuyavian-Pomeranian for a short stretch to the north.
 Its territory belongs to three historical provinces of Poland – Masovia (in the east), Greater Poland (in the west) and Lesser Poland (in the southeast, around Opoczno).

 Cities and towns

 The voivodeship contains 11 cities and 35 towns.
 These are listed below in descending order of population (according to official figures for 31 December 2021):

 Administrative division

 Łódź Voivodeship is divided into 24 counties (powiats): 3 city counties and 21 land counties.
 These are further divided into 177 gminas.

-The counties are listed in the following table (ordering within categories is by decreasing population).
+The counties are listed in the following table (ordered within categories by descending population).

 Protected areas

 Protected areas in Łódź Voivodeship include seven Landscape Parks, as listed below.